KoustubhPhalak/QuaLITi-QML-Workload-Optimization/README.md

 5. ```tsne_cifar.ipynb``` uses code to figure out classifiable classes by plotting tsne prior to classification using QNN.
 This is more of a trial-and-error process and it is found out that classes 0 and 6 have reasonable separation for their tsne plots.

 6. ```utils.py``` majorly contains code to obtain a subset backend consisting of 8 qubits out of a larger hardware containing 20/27/127 qubits.
 This is done to significantly cut down simulation time as using all qubits at once in simulation yields infeasible compute time.

+## Trained models
+All the trained models are present in ```trained_models``` folder.
+We have added trained models for motivational example, model selection, multi-hardware training and cifar-10 binary classification.
+The users can validate our results using these models.
+One thing to note is that due to presence of noise, the users may observe some fluctuation in the results which numerically may not be exactly the same.
+However, the trend observed will be the exact same.

 ## Python Library versions
 The following are all the relevant library versions for all python libraries used: